Bestselling Author

 “There’s plenty of sharp, suspenseful action to savor here in this impressively poignant, hauntingly realistic, and searingly moving tale.
 Schafer intensively explores themes of racism, violence, war, and human welfare.
 Vivid, boldly written, life-affirming historical fiction drawn from the horrors of the Rwandan genocide crisis.”
 Kirkus Reviews

 In response to the worldwide epidemic of genocides and to mark the thirtieth anniversary of the Rwandan Genocide, Suanne Schafer has issued a second edition of Hunting the Devil, revised and with a new Author’s Note.
-The electronic edition will be free from April 7 through July 15, 2024, the hundred days the 1994 genocide lasted.
+The electronic edition was free from April 7 through July 15, 2024, the hundred days the 1994 genocide lasted.

 Part medical procedural, part global political thriller, part vigilante novel, and part fractured romance, Hunting the Devil moves from the dusty washboard roads of Rwanda to an inner-city hospital in America to the Natural History Museum of Belgium to the halls of the International Criminal Tribunal for Rwanda in Arusha, Tanzania as it deftly traces one woman’s journey toward justice.